Skip to content

 • An admission guarantee, in any form.
 It does not exist.
 No service can guarantee a seat, and the claim alone tells you how the rest of the relationship will go.

-• Pressure to buy the largest package before anyone has looked at your student's actual profile.
+• Pressure to buy the largest package before anyone has looked at the student’s actual profile.

 • Fear as the sales tool.
 “You are already behind, you need us now” is a tactic, not an assessment.